Kit Hollerbach

-Kathleen Ann (Kit) Hollerbach is an American stand-up comedian and actress.
+Kathleen Ann Hollerbach is an American stand-up comedian and actress.
 She was born in Sacramento, California.

 In 1985, Hollerbach was a founding member of The Comedy Store Players.
 In the film Batman she played Becky Narita, the TV news anchor poisoned on air by The Joker.

 Hollerbach co-wrote and performed in the BBC radio sitcoms Unnatural Acts and At Home with the Hardys.

 Personal life

 Hollerbach was married to British comedian Jeremy Hardy from 1986 until 2006.
-They have one daughter.
-Both appeared in many of the same shows.
+They adopted a daughter in 1990.
 She became a teacher in 1996.